eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

    The @ syntaxis in yum module specifies that the item is a package group.

 .. note::
-   The Dell OME Plugin has two lists of dependencies: The first one is installed with the "yum" module and the second one with the "pip" module.
+   The Dell OpenManage Plugin has two lists of dependencies: The first one is installed with the "yum" module and the second one with the "pip" module.